Updated: October 26th, 2025

 Omega 3 fatty acids have been studied intensely and have been shown to be essential for burning fat.
 These essential fatty acids lower insulin levels, increase metabolic rate, lower cortisol levels, improve the fat burning ability of your liver, and improve blood flow to your muscles during exercise.
 Because your body cannot produce Omega 3s, you have to get them from food or supplements.
 Some of the best sources are wild caught fish, including Atlantic mackerel, Alaskan salmon, and albacore tuna; walnuts, chia seeds, and flaxseeds.

 Sleep is when your body repairs itself and detoxifies, so if you aren’t allowing enough time for adequate sleep, you’re robbing your body of the ability to heal.
+Set up your bedroom to promote healthy sleep; keep it cool, dark, and electronics-free.

 This goes hand in hand with eating well.
 Whole, unprocessed foods are rich in all the things you need – vitamins, minerals, antioxidants, essential fatty acids, fiber and anti-inflammatory compounds.
 If your gut health is particularly poor, you may need to add nutrients like zinc and glutamine that help mend the lining of your digestive tract.
 Digestive enzymes can help with nutrient absorption, and a probiotic can help replenish the good bacteria your gut needs for optimal functioning.